Tax Credit Scholarships in Illinois Q & A

 When can students apply for a tax credit scholarship?

-Students can apply for scholarships beginning January 1, 2018.
+Students can apply for scholarships beginning in January of each year.
 There has been no deadline established for application, but families should apply as early as possible since scholarships will be awarded on a first-come, first-serve basis.

 How do students/families apply for tax credit scholarships?